-2. Model, Observations and Basic Tool
+2 Model, Observations and Basic Tool

-2.1.
-The Model and Basic Observations
+2.1 The Model and Basic Observations

-Let \mathcal{R} be a anonymous ring of n nodes (i.e. all the nodes look the same, they do not have distinct identifiers).
-Operating on \mathcal{R} is a set of k agents $a_1, a_2, ..., a_k$.
+Let $\mathcal{R}$ be a anonymous ring of n nodes (i.e. all the nodes look the same, they do not have distinct identifiers).
+Operating on $\mathcal{R}$ is a set of k agents $a_1, a_2, ..., a_k$ .
 The agents are anonymous (do not have distinct identifiers), mobile (can move from a node to a neighboring node) and autonomous (each has computing and bounded memory capabilities).
-All agents have the same behavior, i.e. follow the same protocol, but start at the different nodes (and they may start at different and unpredictable times), each of which is called a homebase (\mathcal{H} for brevity).
+All agents have the same behavior, i.e. follow the same protocol, but start at the different nodes (and they may start at different and unpredictable times), each of which is called homebase ( $\mathcal{H}$ for brevity).
 The agents can interact with their environment and with each other only through the means of tokens.

-A token is an atomic entity that the agents can see, place it in the middle of a node or/and on a port, or remove it.
-Several tokens can be placed on the same place.
+A token is an atomic entity that the agents can see, place in the middle of a node or/and on a port, or remove.
+Several tokens can be placed on the same location.
 The agents can detect the multiplicity, but the tokens themselves are undistinguishable from each other.
 Initially, there are no tokens placed in the network, and each agent starts with some fixed number of tokens.

-Note that the tokens are the only means of inter-agent communication we consider.
+Most importantly, the tokens are the only means of inter-agent communication we consider.
 There is no read/write memory (whiteboards) for the agents to access in the nodes, nor is there face-to-face recognition.
 In fact, an agent notices the presence of another agent by recognizing the token(s) it leaves.
-When we say two agents meet, there are two situations: two agents walking in the same direction meet, it means that one agent catches up with the agent in front of it in the same direction.
-Here catch up means finds the token(s) of the other agent in the same advancing direction.
-When two agents walking in the opposite direction meet, we mean that both agents find the token(s) of the other agent in the same node.
+When we say two agents meet, there are two situations: two agents walking in the same direction meet, meaning that one agent catches up with the agent in front of it in the same direction.
+Here catch up means finding the token(s) of the other agent in the same direction.
+When two agents walking in the same node.

-One of the nodes of the ring \mathcal{R} is a BH.
+One of the nodes of the ring $\mathcal{R}$ is a BH.
 All the agents are aware of the presence of the BH, but at the beginning the location of the BH is unknown.
 The goal is to locate the BH, i.e. at the end there must be at least one agent that has not entered the BH and knows the location of the BH.

 The primary complexity measure is team size: the number of agents needed to locate the BH.
-Other complexity measures we are interested in are token count: the number of tokens each agent starts with, cost: the total number of moves executed by the agents (worst case over all possible timings and starting locations).
+Other complexity measures we are interested in are token count: the number of tokens each agent starts with, and cost: the total number of moves executed by the agents (worst case over all possible timings and starting locations).

 The computation is asynchronous in the sense that the time an agent sleeps or is on transit is finite but unpredictable.
-The links obey FIFO rule, that is, the agents do not overtake each other when traveling over the same link in the same direction.
-Because of the asynchrony, the agents can not distinguish between a slow node and the BH.
+The links obey a FIFO rule, that is, the agents do not overtake each other when traveling over the same link in the same direction.
+Because of the asynchrony, the agents cannot distinguish between a slow node and the BH.
 From this we get:

-Lemma 1 Ref.
-[8] It is impossible to find the Black Hole if the size of the ring is not known.
+Lemma 1.
+[3] It is impossible to find the Black Hole if the size of the ring is not known.